chinmaybhoir/instant-search/README.md

-## Autocomplete application with sequence matcher
+## Instant search autocomplete application with sequence matcher

 First install the required modules with